itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.4.2 =
-* Improved views regarding access restrictions which are now shown in overviews for enabled post types.
+* Improved views and filters regarding access restrictions which are now shown in overviews for enabled post types.
 Checked WordPress 3.7.1 compatibility.
+Some bug fixes and internal improvements.

 = 1.4.1 =
 * From this release on, Groups requires at least WordPress 3.5.
 It includes improved group-actions for the Users admin screen, where multiple users can now be added to or removed from multiple groups at once.